-These are two of the most engaged Facebook Groups where you can hang out with like-minded creators, ask your questions or get feedback/advice on anything related to online courses.
+Another thing that I like about customer support and training on both Kajabi and Teachable is their user communities where you can hang out with like-minded creators, ask your questions, or get feedback/advice on anything related to online courses.

-We’ve covered a lot in this review and now, let’s take a look at the Kajabi vs Teachable pricing.
+We’ve covered a lot in this review and I’m sure you would be wondering how much does Kajabi and Teachable cost.
+So, let’s take a look at the Kajabi vs Teachable pricing.

-Kajabi offers three pricing plans and on all the plans, you get unlimited hosting and bandwidth, video storage and 0% transaction fees.
+As far as Kajabi pricing is concerned, there are three plans and on all of them, you get unlimited hosting and bandwidth, video storage and 0% transaction fees.

 The lowest tier is called Basic Plan and it costs $149/month.
 On the Basic Plan, you can create upto 3 Products and 3 Sales Pipelines and have upto 1,000 active members on your website.